It’s okay to admit it:

 Abreva (docosanol) – this is one of the commonest topical antiviral creams potent against cold sores.
 It is sold over the counter and it effectively reduces the pain and itching while causing a speedy healing of the skin areas affected by cold sores.
 The recommended application is five times daily, and treatment should start immediately a cold sore has been spotted.
 Treatment should be continued until the cold sores heal.

 Cases have been reported where fever blister take a little longer than normal to heal.
-If you find yourself in a similar situation that you cold sore bumps won’t go away, the following tips will help you cope with this ordeal:
+If you find yourself in a similar situation that you cold sore bumps won’t go away, the following tips will help you cope with this ordeal when you have cold sores:

-- At this time, your choice of foods should avoid those foods that have high composition of arginine, with foods to avoid include chocolate, Cola, beer, and peanuts.
+- At this time, avoid foods that have high composition of arginine, with foods to avoid include turkey, pumpkin seeds, soybeans, chocolate, squash, and peanuts.
 These food contain Arginine that promotes the replication of the Herpes Simplex Virus (HSV) which is the common cause of cold sores.

-- Avoid eating salty and acidic foods like crisps, lemon etc because they cause the cold sores to get worse.
+- Also avoid eating salty and acidic foods like beef, sugar, crisps, beer, lemon etc because they cause the cold sores to get worse.

 - If you have to touch the cold sore blisters during treatment, wash your hands very well afterward to prevent the virus from spreading.